evindunn/jinplate/README.md

   DATASOURCE is the URI of a datasource supported by jinplate that contains the template variables

+  --file-type allows specifying an override for the extension of DATASOURCE --jinja-ext allows specifying a comma-separated list of import paths containing jinja extensions.
+Example: --jinja-ext jinja2.ext.i18n

 Options:
+  --file-type TEXT
+  --jinja-ext TEXT
   --help            Show this message and exit.
 ```

 # Local Vars Example